THERAPEUTIC USE EXEMPTIONS (TUEs)

 - If it is not possible for you to apply 30 days before the decision is needed, you must imperatively attest the urgent nature of the application in the form.
 AIBA tries to be as flexible as possible to accommodate these situations, however urgent applications should be exceptional not routine.

 - TUE applications cannot be considered for retroactive approval exceptin the cases mentioned in article 4.3 of the International Standard for Therapeutic Use Exemptions.

 - Once a TUE is granted: (1) any change in substance, dosage, route of administration and/or frequency requires the submission of a new TUE application (ISTUE Art.
 6.12); and (2) in case of persistence of the medical condition, it is the athlete’s responsibility to apply in advance for renewal of the present TUE prior to its expiry date.

 Athletes selected for doping control must systematically (i.e. regardless of the presence of a TUE) declare on the doping control form the use of all prescribed and over-the-counter medications as well as supplements taken in the last 7 days.

 If you do not already have an ADAMS account, the first step to make is to request one here:

 Extreme caution is recommended regarding supplement use.
-A significant number of positive tests have been attributed to the misuse of supplements and poor labeling of dietary supplements.
+A significant number of positive tests have been attributed to the misuse or contamination of supplements and poor labeling of dietary supplements.

 For more information on nutritional supplements, please consult the Q&A on WADA’s website.